Managing your voting process effectively

 - The number of eligible voters on the electoral roll

-- The number of voters who voted already
+- The number of voters who’ve already voted

-- Checksum integrity and communications between the electoral roll and the ballot box.
-Read more about this here >
+- The checksum integrity and the communication between the electoral roll and the ballot box.
+Read more here >

-In the “Administration” area you will also find the “Log files” button.
-Information about starting the servers, the self-tests and error messages are contained here.
-The messages are divided into categories:
+In the “Administration” area, you can also find the “Log files” button.
+This allows you to view information about the server launches, the self-tests that have been carried out or error messages.
+The messages for these are divided into the categories below:

 - DEBUG = for development purposes only